Brassicaceaee/project-catwalk/README.md

 npm install
 ```

-To run in hot module reloading mode:
+To run using nodemon:

 ```sh
 npm start
 ```

-To create a production build:
+To create a production build and watch for changes:

 ```sh
 npm run build-prod